ruby/www.ruby-lang.org/en/news/_posts/2017-08-29-multiple-vulnerabilities-in-rubygems.md

 The following vulnerabilities have been reported.

-* a DNS request hijacking vulnerability
+* a DNS request hijacking vulnerability.
+(CVE-2017-0902)
-* an ANSI escape sequence vulnerability
+* an ANSI escape sequence vulnerability.
+(CVE-2017-0899)
-* a DoS vulnerability in the query command
+* a DoS vulnerability in the query command.
+(CVE-2017-0900)
-* a vulnerability in the gem installer that allowed a malicious gem to overwrite arbitrary files
+* a vulnerability in the gem installer that allowed a malicious gem to overwrite arbitrary files.
+(CVE-2017-0901)

 It is strongly recommended for Ruby users to take one of the following workarounds as soon as possible.